 The following is a summary describing the major features of the fellowship program.

 The program is two years in length and emphasizes clinical endocrinology and research training.
 Our clinical facilities are based in the major teaching hospital of the university, UC Davis Medical Center.
-UC Davis Medical Center is located on 140 acres in central Sacramento, three miles from the state Capitol and 20 miles from the main UC Davis campus.
+UC Davis Medical Center is located on 140 acres in central Sacramento, three miles from the state Capitol and 20 miles from the main UC Davis campus (Davis, CA).
 The University established the medical center in 1973 to support the clinical and research missions of the UC Davis School of Medicine.
 Fully accredited, UC Davis Medical Center is the leading tertiary care referral center for 33 counties with nearly 5 million residents.
 The hospital is home to the regions only level 1 trauma center and comprehensive adult and pediatric emergency department.

 The endocrine fellow is also scheduled for dedicated research time, during which it is anticipated that the fellow will participate in basic or clinical research in the general field of endocrinology or metabolism.
 Research opportunities are available within the division as well as with other investigators within the School of Medicine and at the UC Davis campus.
 The fellow will be encouraged to seek grant support and we anticipate that the results of these research activities will be published.
 UC Davis is one of twelve institutions that received the Clinical and Translational Science Center award from the National Institute of Health.
 This center provides theoretical and practical research training to the endocrine fellows.

 We hope these comments provide you with a general background of the program.
 We participate in the ERAS Program.

 Associate Clinical Professor